 BPI Building Analyst Certification

-AHFC is committed to ensuring that energy efficiency retrofits reduce energy use while maintaining safe indoor air quality and the home's structural integrity.
-Energy raters equipped with the BPI Building Analyst certification have been educated to assess the whole home, so they can identify problems at the root cause and prescribe and prioritize solutions based on solid building science.
+Alaska Housing is committed to ensuring that energy efficiency retrofits reduce energy use while maintaining safe indoor air quality and the home's structural integrity.
+Energy raters equipped with the BPI Building Analyst certification have been educated to assess the entire home, so they can identify problems and prescribe and prioritize solutions based on solid building science.

 Effective October 1, 2010, Energy Raters must possess and maintain a BPI Building Analyst certification to renew their Energy Rater Agreements.

 The BPI Building Analyst certification consists of two parts.
 You must successfully complete these two exams to become certified: